Dom people: Culture

 The Dom have an oral tradition and express their culture and history through music, poetry, and dance.
 Initially, it was believed that they were a branch of the Romani people, but recent studies of the Domari language suggest that they departed from the Indian subcontinent at different times and using different routes.

 Among the various Domari subgroups, they were initially part of Ghawazi who were known for their dancing and music business.
 Some Muslim Roma may share Dom ancestry too, because in the travel book Seyahatnâme, written by the Ottoman Turkish traveller Evliya Çelebi in 1668, he explained that the Romani from Komotini (Gümülcine) believe that their ancestors originated in Ottoman Egypt.
-Also the sedentary Romani groups from Serres region in Greece believe their ancestors were once taken from Ottoman Egypt by the Turks after 1517 to Rumelia, to work on the tobacco plantations of Turkish feudals that were based there.
+Also the sedentary Romani groups from Serres region in Greece believe their ancestors were once taken from Ottoman Egypt by the Turks after 1517 to Rumelia, to work on the tobacco plantations of Turkish feudal landlords that were based there.

 Muslim Roma settled in Baranya and the city of Pécs in southwestern Hungary.
 After the Siege of Pécs (1686), when the Habsburgs took it back, Muslim Roma and some other Muslim ethnic minorities abandoned Islam and converted to Christianity, choosing the Roman Catholic faith in the years 1686–1713.
 The Ghagar, a subgroup of the Doms in Egypt, say that some of them went to Hungary.

 Domari cuisine includes dishes such as Kufta bi Tahineh (meatballs in tahini sauce), musakhan (chicken with caramelized onions and almonds served on flatbread), and danan al aut (delicate dumplings).
 Reflecting their nomadic past and present-day community in Jerusalem, Domari cooking features spices from diverse regions and commonly uses seasonal vegetables, rice, and meat.
 The Domari Society, a non-profit organization based in Jerusalem, supports this distinctive culinary tradition by offering traditional Domari meals prepared by women from the community.
 Domari cuisine includes dishes influenced by local Arab cuisine and Palestinian cuisine, such as stuffed vegetables like Mahshi Beitinjan and Kusa.
 Common ingredients include olive oil, yogurt, lemon juice, curry leaves, and dried mint.
 In Domari culture, food is not just about cooking but also about hospitality and sharing meals within the community.
 Despite living in very poor conditions, the Domari people value inviting others to eat together, as it brings happiness to all.
 Their spices originate from the various regions where nomadic Domari Gypsies have lived and have been handed down through generations.

 Historically, earlier generations of the Dom were nomadic, engaging in nomadic professions such as blacksmithing, horse trading, music, dance, and animal healing.
 However, for more than a century, the Dom community has adopted a sedentary way of life.